 Truly, Amharic is a language that offers countless opportunities, even more so because so few outside the Horn of Africa learn it, oddly enough.

-Ancient legends, cradle of mankind, crossroad of merchants and legendary kings: this is deeply historized land, towards which a myriad civilizations tried to close ties.
+Ancient legends, cradle of mankind, crossroad of merchants and legendary kings: this is deeply historized land, towards which myriad civilizations tried to close ties.

-The Greeks were here at the height of their nation in the pre-christian era and Ethiopia, today, is all but irrelevant. 📍
+The Greeks were here at the height of their nation in the pre-Christian era and Ethiopia, today, is all but irrelevant. 📍